mjang/documentation-theme-jekyll/_docs/apis/apis.md

 _**Note:** When you see a requirement for an access_token, be careful.
 That property varies by app and account._

-### Authentication API
+### Authentication APIs
-Allows you to authenticate and authorize users and apps or assign to access the Management API.
+Supports authentication of users to access apps.
+To review available REST calls, see our Postman documentation on
-<a href="https://documenter.getpostman.com/view/2758124/Rzn8Pgwy" target="_blank">Explore the Authentication API</a>
+<a href="https://developer-api.forgerock.com/#8eec1175-0ced-4b72-8b1a-ced836167c87" target="_blank">Authentication APIs</a>

 ### Management API
 Allows you to manage users and other objects in the system.
 To access the management API, use the authentication API to get an access token.
-You can then include that access token for your calls to the management API.  <a href="https://documenter.getpostman.com/view/2758124/Rzn8Pgwy#54d694b2-9982-4d8a-b2c7-0a99315b1eb7" target="_blank">Explore the Management API</a>.
+You can then include that access token for your calls to the management API.  <a href="https://developer-api.forgerock.com/#316c2802-6751-44c8-b8a0-7dca67e33aa5" target="_blank">Explore the Management API</a>.

 You can also filter users with the management API.
 Check out the user endpoint [filtering parameters]({{ site.baseurl }}/apis/apis-filtering/).